#Organic requirements for on-farm biodiversity

 #Benefits of on-farm biodiversity

-The USDA National Organic Program’s (NOP) Guidance on Natural Resources and Biodiversity Conservation upholds core principles of conservation-minded production on organic farms.
-These practices yield benefits beyond improvements to local biodiversity and natural resources.
+The USDA National Organic Program’s (NOP) Guidance on Natural Resources and Biodiversity Conservation champions organic farms’ core principles of conservation-minded agriculture.
+These practices benefit more than local biodiversity and natural resources.

 #Financial and technical resources

-A CAP can be developed for producers to identify conservation practices needed to address a specific natural resource need.
-Producers are eligible to apply for NRCS financial assistance (see below) to implement the recommended conservation practices.
+The Conservation Activity Plan (CAP) 138 helps farmers identify conservation practices needed to address a specific natural resource need, and then apply for financial assistance to implement the recommended conservation practices.